techflashYT/Minimodem_Wrapper/README.md

 # Minimodem_Wrapper
-A wrapper for the `minimodem` program that implements a few new features.
+A wrapper for the `minimodem` program that implements a few new features, like:
+ - Handshaking
+ - Hashing the data